leafac/leafac.com/prose/playing-the-game-with-plt-redex/judgment-forms.md

   11. The output of the second judgment form we are querying in this clause.
   12. The output of this clause.

-  DrRacket helps you read the clauses when you hover over a name: it draws arrows that represent data flow:
+  DrRacket helps you read the clauses when you hover over a name by drawing arrows that represent data flow:

   <figure markdown="1">
     ![](transitivity.png){:width="274px"}